A characterization of groups of parahoric type: Truncated valuation rings

 Conversely, we have the following result:

-\begin{prop} Let $R$ be a local ring with a truncated valuation of depth $h$ and with perfect residual field $k$.
-There exists a henselian local field $F$ such that $R$ is isomorphic to the quotient $\mathcal{O}/\mathfrak{p}^h$, where $\mathcal{O}$ is the ring of integers of $F$ and $\mathfrak{p}$ is the maximal ideal of $\mathcal{O}$. \end{prop}
+\begin{prop} Let $R$ be a local ring with a truncated valuation of depth $d$ and whose residual ring $k$ is a perfect field.
+There exists a henselian local field $F$ such that $R$ is isomorphic as a filtered ring to the quotient $\mathcal{O}/\mathfrak{p}^{d+1}$, where $\mathcal{O}$ is the ring of integers of $F$ and $\mathfrak{p}$ is the maximal ideal of $\mathcal{O}$. \end{prop}

-First assume that $R$ is of infinite absolute ramification index; the rings $R$ and $k$ then have the same characteristic, and we deduce from \cite[II.4, prop.
-6 and 8]{ser} that there exists a subring $R_0$ of $R$ isomorphic to $k$ and such that the restriction to $R_0$ of the canonical projection $R\rightarrow k$ is an isomorphism; $R$ is then a finite-dimensional $k$-algebra.
-Let $\varpi$ be any uniformizer of $R$, and consider the morphism $k[[X]]\rightarrow R$ sending $k$ to $R_0$ and $X$ to $\varpi$; it is obviously surjective and its kernel is the ideal $X^hk[[X]]$.
+\begin{proof} First assume that $R$ is either of valuation $0$ or of infinite absolute ramification index; the rings $R$ and $k$ then have the same characteristic, and we deduce from \cite[II.4, prop.
+6 and 8]{ser} that there exists a subring $R^0$ of $R$ isomorphic to $k$ and such that the restriction to $R^0$ of the canonical projection $R\rightarrow k$ is an isomorphism; $R$ is then a finite-dimensional $k$-algebra.
+If $\varpi$ is any uniformizer of $R$, consider the morphism $k[[X]]\rightarrow R$ sending $k$ to $R^0$ and $X$ to $\varpi$; it is obviously surjective and its kernel is the ideal $X^{d+1}k[[X]]$.
 Hence we can take $F=k((X))$ in this case.

-Now assume that $R$ is of finite absolute ramification index.
-By \cite[II.5, theorem 3]{ser}, there exists a unique local field $F_0$ which is complete (hence henselian), absolutely unramified, and whose residual field is $k$.
+Now assume that $R$ is of positive characteristic and of finite absolute ramification index.
+By \cite[II.5, theorem 3]{ser}, there exists a unique local field $F_0$ which is complete (hence henselian), of charateristic $0$, absolutely unramified, and whose residual field is $k$.
 Let $\mathcal{O}_0$ be its ring of integers; by \cite[II.5, proposition 10]{ser}, there exists a ring morphism $\phi$ from $\mathcal{O}_0$ to $R$ such that, if $\pi$ (resp. $\pi'$)) is the canonical projection from $\mathcal{O}_0$ (resp. $R$) to $k$, $\pi'\circ\phi=\pi$.
-Let $R'$ be the image of $\phi$ in $R$; $R'$ is then an absolutely unramified local ring with a truncated valuation, and $R$ is of the form $R'[\varpi]$, where $\varpi$ is any uniformizer of $R$.
+Let $R_\#$ be the image of $\phi$ in $R$; $R_\#$ is then an absolutely unramified local ring with a truncated valuation, and $R$ is of the form $R_\#[\varpi]$, where $\varpi$ is any uniformizer of $R$.